 Another favorite fall road trip and weekend getaway, Golden Gate Canyon State Park infuses your escapes from Denver with a pop of vibrant colors.
 Your road adventures have never looked so bright.

 The park boasts more than a dozen scenic hiking trails, as short as 0.10 mile, such as the Visitor Center Nature Trail, and as long as 7.4 miles, a distance you’d tread along the Mule Deer Trail.
-For the rather relaxing weekend getaways from Denver, embark on a hiking journey along the 2.5-mile (loop) Raccoon Trail or 1.8-mile (one way) Horseshoe Trail.
+For longer weekend getaways from Denver, embark on a hiking journey along the 2.5-mile (loop) Raccoon Trail or 1.8-mile (one way) Horseshoe Trail.

 And don’t let me start on panoramic views of the Rocky Mountains towering in the distance.
 It’s too beautiful to express in words anyway.
 So jump in the car and let your short one-day road trips or weekend-long escapes from Denver start right now.